ipcjk/mlxsh/README.md

 # mlxsh

 mlxsh is the missing power command-line that enables you to enter configuration changes to groups of Brocade / Extreme Networks Netiron devices (
-MLX, MLXE, CER, XMR), but also other Ironware style devices like Turboiron, ICX and also SLX/VDX switches  via Secure Shell (ssh).
+MLX, MLXE, CER, XMR), other Ironware style devices like Turboiron, ICX and also SLX/VDX switches and new (since 0.3) also for Juniper switches.

+## Junos Support
+In version 0.3 I have added basic JunOS support.
+To use your device as Juniper-router you need to add "DeviceType: juniper" to your YAML-configuration file.

 ## modes